St John New Zealand

 This is the very first part of my story.

-I kept a diary of my experience of PTSD.
-It's not pretty and it's very raw/unedited, but so many people have talked to me, thanked me for my honesty and told me their stories and about their own private struggles that I'm going to publish it so that anyone can see what I went through, how it affected me and the help I obtained.
+I kept a diary of my experience of what was called PTSD - but which I am going to call post traumatic stress injury (PTSI) .
+It's not pretty and it's very raw/unedited, but so many people have talked to me, thanked me for my honesty and told me their stories and about their own private struggles that I've used it as the basis for my book 'Out Of The Woods: A Paramedic's Journey Through PTSD'.
+Available here, hopefully that will allow anyone else who is struggling to see what I went through, how it affected me and the help I obtained - and how they too can recover.

 If you find it sounding familiar, or ringing any alarm bells, maybe talk to someone.

-Irrespective of what caused your PTSD, the outworking of it can include nightmares, avoidance, anxiety, poor sleep, fear, depression, re-living it...I might not understand your initial experience, but I really do understand your symptoms...
+Irrespective of what caused your PTSI, the outworking of it can include nightmares, flashbacks, avoidance, hallucinations, anxiety, poor sleep, fear, depression, re-living it...I might not understand your initial experience, but I really do understand your symptoms...

 I came through the other side after a really hard year of treatment.
 It's not always easy but there is always hope - and it's worth fighting for.